Baltimore-County-Government/dotgov-components/src/components/site/SiteHeader.md

-Site header is just an empty contanier but we have added some components to display how it will hold certain items
+Site header is just an empty container but we have added some components to display how it will hold certain items

 ```jsx
 import LogoType from "./LogoType";
 import SiteStatus from "./SiteStatus";